ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/JetEngineComponent.md

 Available only in: *(GMX Zero Hour)*

 - **Type**: `ComponentHealingType` (see [ComponentHealingType Values](#componenthealingtype-values))
-- **Description**: Controls how the engine component can be healed.
+- **Description**: Controls how the jet engine component can be healed.
 Different types restrict healing to specific health ranges or require replacement for full healing. `NORMAL` allows full healing from destroyed to max. `PARTIAL_ONLY` prevents healing when destroyed. `PARTIAL_DESTROYED` allows healing from destroyed only to partially working (50%). `PARTIAL_LIMITED` allows healing only to partially working (50%) when not destroyed, and prevents healing when destroyed. `REPLACEMENT_ONLY` prevents all normal healing and requires GUI replacement.
 - **Default**: `NORMAL`
 - **Example**: `HealingType = NORMAL`
 - **Available Values**: see [ComponentHealingType Values](#componenthealingtype-values)